 When the pattern is open for editing, you can specify descriptions for its search and replace parts.
 The search description will be used to show the pattern in the catalog and as a description of the matched blocks highlighted in the editor.
 The replace description is shown as a name of the quick-fix, that is suggest for the highlighted block.
 For more information, see Create custom code inspections and quick-fixes.

 You can specify a 'suppression key' for a pattern - an identifier that you can use to suppress ReSharper inspection that detects usage of the pattern, with a comment.

-Finding and replacing code with the pattern
+Find and replace code with the pattern